 The next most important reason to choose Latvia is, Career Opportunities can be numerous after completing my degree.

-The studies experience in a foreign country does matter to any future employer in my homeland.
+Additionally, The study experience in a foreign country does matter to any future employer in my homeland.
 It shows them that you can thrive and grow in an environment away from your comfort zone.

-I will have the chance to experience a new culture for me.
-That would be amazing to find incredible new foods, customs, traditions and social atmospheres.
+Meanwhile, I will have the chance to experience a new culture for me.
+Therefore, That would be amazing to find incredible new foods, customs, traditions and social atmospheres.

-Besides, when you are studying in Latvia, you won’t be limited to travelling in just the nation in which you are studying – you can see neighbouring countries as well.
+Besides, when you are studying in Latvia, you won’t be limited to travelling in just the nation in which you are studying – you can see neighboring countries as well.
 That’s exciting.

 Check here an example where the answer is for bachelors in mechanical engineering.